Boulder’s assault weapons ban, meant to stop mass shootings, was blocked 10 days before grocery store attack

 The North Central region of Colorado has seen as many as nine school shootings since the Columbine massacre in 1999, which left 12 students and a teacher dead.
 Four other major shootings have occurred within 20 miles of the high school, including a 2012 shooting at a movie theater in Aurora that left 12 dead.

 The earliest of those incidents, as well as the shooting at Marjory Stoneman Douglas High School in Florida in 2018, pushed Boulder officials to take action.
-Some said they wanted to prevent a similar from massacre from occurring again.
+Some said they wanted to prevent a similar massacre from occurring again.

 “I hope and pray we never have a mass shooting in Boulder,” City Attorney Tom Carr told the Daily Camera in March 2018.
 “What this ordinance is about is reducing, on the margins, the ease with which somebody could do that.”